johnnypesola/BookingSystem1.0/README.md

 The system itself contains a frontend written in AngularJS (v1.2.28) and a backend written in Asp.NET (Web Api 2).
 Microsoft SQL 2008 R2 is used as database.

-More specific documentation is available in the wiki in Swedish (Sorry about that).
+More specific documentation is available in the wiki in Swedish (Apologies to all who don't speak the language).

-// Johnny
+// Johnny Pesola